springernature/frontend-toolkits/toolkits/global/packages/global-customer-satisfaction-input/README.md

 **questionUrl** (Optional)

-A string that defines the link href for any survey you wish to link to after a user has submitted a rating, e.g. `"questionUrl": "https://www.surveymonkey.com/r/97W8JW7"`.
+A string that defines the link href for any survey you wish to link to after a user has submitted a customer satisfaction score, e.g. `"questionUrl": "https://www.surveymonkey.com/r/97W8JW7"`.
 A link will only display if both questionUrl and questionText have been defined.

 **questionText** (Optional)

-A string that defines the link text for any survey you wish to link to after a user has submitted a rating, e.g. `"questionText": "Tell us why"`.
+A string that defines the link text for any survey you wish to link to after a user has submitted a customer satisfaction score, e.g. `"questionText": "Tell us why"`.
 A link will only display if both questionUrl and questionText have been defined.

 **additionalInfo** (Optional)

-A string that can be used to define additional data that you would like to be captured with the user's rating.
+A string that can be used to define additional data that you would like to be captured with the user's customer satisfaction score.
 This property aims to future-proof this component to ensure we can capture additional meaning if needed.

 #### Global Forms Data (Mandatory)